fangfang/icapt/README.md

-iCapt is a web screen capture system for IE*, WebKit ..
+iCapt is a web screen capture system for IE*, WebKit, Firefox ...

 ## Author